-The primary source of funding for charter schools comes from the Foundation School Program (FSP) and is based on the number and types of students attending school (what the agency calls average daily attendance [ADA]).
+The Foundation School Program (FSP) is the primary source of funding for charter schools.
+The number of students attending as well as their program participation determine the amount of funding for each charter.
 Schools that choose to provide transportation to students receive additional state funds.
 Charter schools are not entitled to participate in the Instructional Facilities Allotment program or the Existing Debt Allotment program.

 Background Information on Charter School Funding (Word, 32 KB)

 Background Information on Charter School Attendance Reporting (PDF, 16 KB)

 October 23, 2014

 In a letter to the El Paso Independent School District

 (EPISD), Commissioner of Education Michael Williams this week directed the district’s